json-schema-language/spec/draft-json-schema-language-xx.md

   *S*'s value.

-  Otherwise, the standard errors for this case shall be standard errors from evaluating *S*'s value against the instance.
+  Otherwise, the standard errors for this case shall be standard errors from evaluating *S*'s value against the instance, with the "discriminator tag exemption" applied to *I*.

 Each of the list items above are defined to be mutually exclusive.
 For the same instance and schema, only one of the list items above will apply.